Economics by Good Neighbors: Collective Action Problems

 Transparency and Accountability:

-Both of Chicago's approaches to snow removal include ways to address free riders, the core reason people fail to act or are encouraged not to.
+Both of Chicago's approaches to snow removal include ways to address free riders:

-Transparency (plow tracker) and individual accountability (reporting violations) are not perfect solutions.
-But they are means to galvanize people to be apart of the solution.
-This breaks the negative loop of collective action: failure to take action.
+Transparency (plow tracker) and individual accountability (reporting violations) are not perfect solutions, but they are means to galvanize address the problems Olson points out.
+This breaks the negative loop of collective action: when individuals do not take action, nothing gets done.

 Conclusion: Scott’s a Hero